yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

      x == lambda'*xi(:), y == lambda'*yi(:)]
 ````

-This model can be extended further by allowing an arbitrary scaling of the set by using any upper bound on the sum, even as a decision variable as the bound enters affinely.
+This model can be extended further by allowing an arbitrary scaling of the set by using any upper bound on the sum, even a decision variable as the bound enters affinely.

 What about the translations and the more general case of star-convexity w.r.t other points than the origin?
 Let us start by defining a star centered outside the origin, so that star-convexity w.r.t the origin is violated.